-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria E. coli (In the year) 0 0 (a) 0 Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In the Mo.)
+0 0 (a) 0 Naturally present in the environment E. coli (In the year) 0 0 (b) 0 Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (In the year) 0 (b) 0 Human and animal fecal waste